 Challenge the status quo

 Time is money – but law firm KPI’s and reporting are more than just measuring profit per partner.
 To better understand how you attract, win, and keep clients is important to have a 360-degree view of all areas of your firm.

 Measure things that give you useful data to move forward.
 Client satisfaction is critical today, they have so much choice that a negative review could mean a lot for your reputation.
 Measuring these stats is new but important.
 It gives you the feedback you need to know where to improve and where to spend your time to get the best value for your efforts.

 Do you track the right data?

 You can only measure what you track, so take stock of what your processes allow you to monitor.
-Does your practice management system provide you with the right data?
+Does your practice management software provide you with the right data?
 Typically, if the data is inputted, you can extract it, especially if your practice management software provides business intelligence tools.
-Take stock of what you do measure to make sure your KPIs are possible with the tech you have in place.
-Integrated systems will make pulling the data more streamlined and accurate – disparate systems could mean out of date, error-prone data.

 KPIs can be presented in dashboards or reports.
 Comprehensive case management solutions also allow you to design, configure and schedule reports so you and your team will always have the data you need, when you need it.